-Such as Pine-Sol (1/4 cup Pine-Sol to 1 gal of water= to your preference)
+Such as Pine-Sol (1/4 cup Pine-Sol to 1 gal of water or to your preference)

 Ammonia.
-(1 cup of Ammonia to 1 gallon of water = to your preference)
+(1 cup of Ammonia to 1 gallon of water or to your preference)

-Take off the Cleaning Cloth and rinse periodically as needed so you have a clean cloth to work with as you clean you walls, this is really important.
+Take off the Cleaning Cloth and rinse periodically as needed, making sure you have a clean cloth to work with as you clean you walls, this is really important.